prorev/prorev.github.io/_posts/2021-09-18-opencv_create_image.md

 ## Draw primitives

-Basic primitives we can add to the image are lines and circles.
+Lines and circles are basic primitives we can add to the image.
+We use OpenCV library for adding primitives because it works directly on numpy images.

 ```python
 import numpy as np